Prabha002/Financial_SQL_Project/README.md

 This project demonstrates SQL-based analysis of financial data.
 Using SQL queries, it explores revenue, customer behaviour, sales trends, and transactional insights to support data-driven decision-making.

 # Objectives
-**1. Set up a financial sales database:** Create and populate a retail sales database with the provided sales data.
+**1. Database Setup:** Create and populate a sales database with the provided financial sales data.

 **2. Data Cleaning:** Identify and remove any records with missing or null values.